Contrast-Security-OSS/DeveloperLearnGuide/docs/Untrusted Deserialization.md

 The consensus amongst security researchers is that developers should be moving away from object serialization when possible.

-## Untrusted Deserialization in Dotnet
+## Untrusted Deserialization in .NET
 <br/>
 As the object being deserialized is originating from an untrusted source, the application must consider that the constructed object may not be the expected type and that some objects may have dangerous side-effects when constructed.
 An attacker could force the deserializer